Generic injectivity of the X-ray transform

 The left-hand side is a polynomial of degree $\leq m$ so it implies that it is equal to $0$.
 This gives that $R|_{H} \equiv 0$.
 Since this holds for every hyperplane $H$, this implies $R \equiv 0$ and $\WW$ is a polynomial of degree $\leq m$.
 Using $m$-homogeneity of $\WW$, it is homogeneous of degree $m$. \end{proof}

-\begin{remark} We observe that the proof actually gives a stronger statement which is: assume $\WW \in C^\infty(E \setminus \left\{ 0 \right\})$ is $m$-homogeneous and a polynomial of degree $m$ in restriction to \emph{any plane} (and not hyperplane), then it is a polynomial of degree $m$ on $E$. \end{remark}
+\begin{remark} We observe that the proof actually gives a stronger statement which is: assume $\WW \in C^\infty(E \setminus \left\{ 0 \right\})$ is $m$-homogeneous and a polynomial of degree $m$ when restricted to \emph{any plane} (and not hyperplane), then it is a polynomial of degree $m$ on $E$. \end{remark}